 where θ denotes nominal geocentric separation (degrees) between interfering and interfered with satellite networks;

-in the 12.75-13.25 GHz (Earth-to-space) frequency band, the pfd produced at the location in the geostationary-satellite orbit of the potentially affected assignment under assumed free-space propagation conditions does not exceed −205.0 dB(W/(m2 ∙ Hz)).
+in the 12.75-13.25 GHz (Earth-to-space) frequency band, the pfd produced at the location in the geostationary-satellite orbit of the potentially affected assignment under assumed free-space propagation conditions does not exceed −205.0- GRx dB(W/(m2 ∙ Hz)) where GRx is the relative space station uplink receive antenna gain of the potentially affected assignment in the direction of the interfering earth station.

+.

 In addition to the above, and as a consequence of the reduced coordination arc in 1) above as compared to that in Annex 3 to Appendix 30B, the following limits shall be applied, instead of the limits contained in Annex 3 to Appendix 30B, for submissions made under this Resolution.